-But I smile serenely and tell them our family is complete.
+But I smile serenely and tell them that our family is already complete.

-The ones who tell me I need to have a boy “for dad” are essentially saying I have failed my husband.
-He’s not got enough testosterone in the house.
+The ones who tell me I need to have a boy for dad are essentially saying that I have failed my husband!
+HE doesn’t got enough testosterone in the house.
 Hell, even our pets aren’t masculine enough.
 We have a girl dog, a girl cat and a neutered male cat.
 So the hubby needs a boy heir to talk about cars and footy and fishing and farting and golf and beer and other blokey things that you find on the front of Father’s Day cards with, supposedly.
 Because he’s a stereotype as well, not a fully functioning human being with independent thoughts who happens to love his children equally, regardless of their gender.

-By and large, these friends have the same baffled and angry thoughts about the idiot who’s just shot their mouth off, too.
-Because, shock horror, maybe many of us parents of single sex children are perfectly content with our lot in life.
+By and large, these friends have the same baffling angry thoughts about the idiot who’s just shot their mouth off, too.
+Because, shock and horror, maybe many of us parents of single-sex children are perfectly content with our lot in life.

-Maybe we are perfectly happy with each of our children, and who they are as individuals, and what they bring as people to our family dynamic, and we love them unconditionally, in spite of gender.
-Astonishing, I know!
+Maybe we are perfectly happy with each of our children, who they are as individuals, and what they bring as people to our family dynamic, and we love them unconditionally, in spite of gender.

 What would these idiots have us do?
 Abort foetus after foetus until we get an acceptable gender mix in our offspring?
 Of course not.
 That’s just shocking!
-Have a tribe of 15 kids just so we finally get one of the opposite gender?
-No, then they’d likely have an opinion that our families are too large.
-So why tell us we should be disappointed or that the genders we’ve ended up with via mother nature is somehow not good enough?
+Have a tribe of 15 kids just so we finally get one of the opposite genders?
+So they’d likely have an opinion that our families are too large.
+So why tell us we should be disappointed or that the genders we’ve ended up with via mother nature are somehow not good enough??